 Mindfulness is observing without adding our projections or expectations onto what is happening.
 It’s a state in which our attention is not distracted by anything other than what’s happening right now.
 When we become more mindful, we realize that we have control and influence over our own life by cultivating a more peaceful internal environment.

 When we’re frustrated, for instance, we can either let that frustration dictate our next thought, action, and feeling, or we can pay attention to that feeling of frustration and recognize it for what it is.
-We can say, “I am frustrated in this moment,” and somehow that can help us respond to the unpleasant, painful experience with a little more openness and equanimity.
+If say, “There’s frustration in me,” that can actually help us respond to the unpleasant, painful experience with a little more equanimity.

 There can be less suffering when we are not attached to the initial desire to escape from what we don’t like.
 There can be more peace when we decide to breathe in and through this moment.